-The Computer Science program offers a M.S. degree in Computer Science, Information Security, and Software Engineering, as well as a Ph.D degree in Computer Science.
+The Computer Science program offers an M.S. degree in Computer Science, Information Security, and Software Engineering, as well as a Ph.D. degree in Computer Science.
 The following are the minimum admissions requirements for such degrees:

 - Required Degrees: To be admitted to the Department of Computer Science as a CS graduate student you should have an undergraduate or graduate degree in Computer Science or related field from an accredited university.
 Students without an undergraduate degree in CS will be required to complete undergraduate prerequisites not on their undergraduate transcript before graduating with a graduate degree in CS.
 Students without a prior undergraduate or graduate degree in computer science should have at least completed COP4530 (Data Structures) or an equivalent class to be considered competitive for admissions.
 Here is the list of Undergraduate Prerequisites for the MS & PhD CS Degreee Program.

 - GRE Scores: The minimum GRE scores required for admission are a 145 on the verbal section and a 150 on the quantitative section.
 For the old scoring system, the minimum GRE score required for admission is 1100 (Verbal and Quantitative combined) with a minimum of 650 on the Quantitative.